APZ3r0/FileZipper/README.md

 FileZipper is a simple command line tool that bundles files and directories into ZIP archives and optionally copies the resulting archive to one or more destinations (e.g. a synced cloud storage folder).
+A desktop GUI is also provided for users who prefer a point-and-click workflow.

 ## Installation